steinauf85/LCARS-ActionTiles/README.md

 ## Display Tweaks:

 The LCARS Wrapper uses CSS to provide layout information for the browser to display the page.
 By default, the “.lcars-app-container #container {” field within the css\lcars.css file will automatically fill a display, with a slight margin to allow proper display.

+## Updates:
+### February 6, 2018
+• Updated display to percentage.
+No lonlonger requires user to adjust to their monitor size.
+Thanks @kembond from ST community.
+• Updated sounds.
+Now the menu uses several different sounds, as compared to one sound only.